everest-engineering/lhotse/README.md

 The starter kit comes with programmatic support for triggering replays.
 To perform a replay:

  * disconnect the application from load balancers (don't skip this is!)
- * trigger a replay via a Spring actuator call
+ * trigger a replay via a [Spring Boot Actuator](https://spring.io/guides/gs/actuator-service/) call to `/actuator/replay`
  * monitor the state of replay via a Spring actuator endpoint
  * reconnect the application to load balancers